Senate set to debate cuts to NPR, PBS and foreign aid

 Posting on X, Rounds said: "We worked with the Trump administration to find Green New Deal money that could be reallocated to continue grants to tribal radio stations without interruption."

-But in a letter reviewed by NPR news to Rounds from Native Public Radio President and CEO Loris Taylor called the compromise "structurally impractical."
+But in a letter to Rounds reviewed by NPR news, Native Public Radio President and CEO Loris Taylor called the compromise "structurally impractical."

 Taylor said that Native Public Radio appreciates the efforts to sustain Tribal media, but that "The Green New Deal is primarily a framework for climate and economic reform, not a dedicated funding source for communications infrastructure or media services."